Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 Are you proactively looking for the latest and greatest solutions for your business, or are you reactively in the market because of a problem you’ve recently encountered?

-What does your research process look like, and where do you typically start?
+What is your research process, and where do you typically start?

 What information is most helpful as you’re researching new solutions?